Shane Warne: Australian cricket legend dies age 52 | DW | 04.03.2022

 The England Cricket Twitter account described Warne as "One of the greatest of all-time.
 A Legend.
 A genius.
 You changed cricket".
 The England men's team are currently in the Caribbean, preparing for a three-Test series against the West Indies.

+Jasprit Bumrah, India's vice captain, tweeted he was "shocked beyond words" describing Warne as "A legend of our game, an icon, and someone who revolutionised spin bowling."

-Australia opener David Warner also tweeted: "Two legends of our game have left us too soon.
+Australia opener David Warner wrote: "Two legends of our game have left us too soon.
 I'm lost for words, and this is extremely sad.
 My thoughts and prayers go out to the Marsh and Warne family.
 I just can not believe it. #rip, you will both be missed."

+West Indies great Brian Lara wrote he was "speechless" adding: "I literally don’t know how to sum up this situation.
+My friend is gone!!
+We have lost one of the Greatest Sportsmen of all time!"

+Former Pakistan Cricket team captain, Shahid Afridi, also wrote: "The game of cricket has lost what I consider a university of leg-spin bowling today.
+I was inspired by his bowling from the start of my career and it was always a privilege to play against him."

 fh/rt (AFP, Reuters)